Quick photos on WhatsApp: this is the most agile and comfortable way to take them and send them to your friends - How smart Technology changing lives

 Android phones are updated to a new version every year.
 The policy of each company means that this update is not always received at the time of its launch, and when it is received, it sometimes does not arrive with all the news, since each brand analyzes what it wants to incorporate and what it does not.
 Google is the reference currently.

-On other occasions the problem is that the new functions are not known to the general public, which means that its use does not become popular, although it offers simpler and more comfortable handling of the smartphone.
-This is what happened with the shortcuts in application icons that arrived with Android 7.0 Nougat.
+On other occasions, the problem is that the new functions are not known to the general public , which means that their use does not become popular, even though it provides simpler and more comfortable handling of the smartphone.
+This is what happened to the shortcuts on app icons that arrived with Android 7.0 Nougat .

-From that version the developers could make Pressing and holding an app icon on the desktop will open a shortcut menu that would facilitate the use of certain actions.
+From that version, developers could make pressing and holding an app icon on the desktop open a shortcut menu that made it easier to use certain actions.
 And WhatsApp is one of the applications that took advantage of it.

 Taking a photo quickly

 WhatsApp is one of the most used applications in Spain and it is normal for users to have it on their mobile phone’s main desktop.
 This makes it very fast and comfortable to click on it.
-But if instead of entering the application If you hold your finger down for a second, a menu will appear that not many people know.
+But if instead of entering the application you hold your finger down for a second, a menu will appear that not many people know about .